yerkes-gencore/knowledgebase/Single_cell/pseudobulk.md

 If you have fewer than 2 replicate per group, pseudobulk statistics is technically impossible and any inference you draw will be preliminary at best.
 Two replicates is technically possible with `limma`/`edgeR` but practically still only preliminary.
 Would you really trust a PCA with only two samples in a group?
 Just two tossed of a loaded die?

 Three is the absolute bare minimum but more replicates and fewer groups is advised if you want any hope of your DE analysis to be reproducible.

+***

+# How to run a pseudobulk analysis with limma/edgeR

+Here are a collection of ideas and links that I've come across while developing the pseudobulk analysis for the p21242_Satish project.
+See [07-T+ILC-pseudobulk_P11CvsOVA-runfile.Rmd](https://github.com/yerkes-gencore/p21242_Satish_UM5_Analysis/blob/4b54113429b3cefb2e9703c5bf4196725ffd5436/analysis_scripts/07-T%2BILC-pseudobulk_P11CvsOVA-runfile.Rmd#L967) for a full working example of the pipeline I arrived at.

+## Pre-pseudobulking quality control

+Before pseudobulk DE, you need a dataset with multiple biological replicates per factor level of interest and with cells labeled as confidently as you can with the cell types of interest.

+*[to be continued...]*

+### Examine cell counts by sample, cull abberant samples

+### Define clusters of interest

+### Define contrasts of interest

+### Check sample sizes by contrast

+### Decide which samples and clusters to drop

+## Pseudobulking quality control

+### Create pseudobulk object

+### Filter genes with low expression

+### Check library sizes of pseudobulk samples

+### Plot PCA

+## Pseudobulk DE quality control

+### Plot group-wise mean-variance trends using `voomByGroup()` (optional)

+### Run `edgeR::voomLmFit()`

+### Check MD plots

+### Check p-value distributions

+## Pseudobulk DE results

+### Summarize DEG counts

+### Wrangle, write and present results tables

 If we had to give a rule of thumb, it would be something like, "Shoot for at least 5-7 biological replicates per group because three-quarters of at least one of your groups will likely fail".